-Buying a 12V Portable Fridge – Beginners Guide
+Buying a 12V Portable Fridge – A Beginners Guide (Part 1)

 The family sedan or SUV is a great ‘base station’ for picnics, camping and other outdoor recreational activities.

-Portable FridgeOver the years an insulated icebox has been an integral part of those vehicle support services, keeping the perishables fresh and the drinks chilled.
+Portable FridgeOver the years an insulated icebox has been an integral part of the kit supporting those activities, keeping the perishables fresh and the drinks chilled.
 But times have changed.
 The role of the ubiquitous ‘Esky’ cooler has been usurped by the portable 12V fridge/freezer.

-Gone are the days of soggy remnants floating in the melted ice-slush in the bottom of the insulated cooler at the end of the day.
-Portable compressor fridges, just like those in the kitchen at home, have become affordable and widely available.
+Gone are the days of soggy remnants floating in the melted ice-slush in the bottom of the insulated cooler.
+Portable compressor fridges, operating in much the same way as the family refrigerator at home, have become affordable and widely available.
 And the only requirement for all day (or all week) cooling is a reliable 12V power supply.

 These days $200 – $500 will secure you a very competent portable fridge/freezer powered by 12V electricity.
 As a bonus, most of these fridges include a 230V adaptor for connecting to mains power at home – an extra fridge or freezer at home for the Christmas gathering.

 There are plenty of portable fridge/freezers from which to choose in this budget category.
-Here is what should you be looking for if buying a portable fridge…
+Here is what you should be looking for if shopping for a portable fridge…

 Size does matter